Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \end{example}

 \begin{example} Let $g_{11} = \cos t, g_{12} = \cos 2t, g_2 = 2 \cos t$ and $g_3 = 2 \cos 2t$.
-We construct EMPH within the two-parameter space, which consists of $(\epsilon_1, \epsilon_2)$: a subspace of the frequency domain that includes the Fourier $1$-mode and $2$-mode.
-To treat $g_{11}$ and $g_{12}$ as identical while differentiating between $g_2$ and $g_3$, simply selecting a ray falls short.
-Opting for the diagonal ray enables us to treat $g_{11}$ and $g_{12}$ as the same; yet, it fails to differentiate $g_2$ from $g_3$.
-On the other hand, opting for an alternative ray hinders our ability to treat $g_{11}$ and $g_{12}$ as equivalent.
-In Remark \cite{kim2022exact}, a curved filtration approach was proposed.
+Given a time-series $f$, we construct EMPH for the two-parameter filtration, which consists of $\boldsymbol{\epsilon} = (\epsilon_1, \epsilon_2) \mapsto \mathcal{R}_{\epsilon_1}\left(r_1^f \cdot \mathbb{S}^1\right) \times \mathcal{R}_{\epsilon_2}\left(r_2^f \cdot \mathbb{S}^1\right)$.
+Note that $\boldsymbol{\epsilon}$ is in the frequency domain, which consists of the first and second Fourier modes.
+To treat $g_{11}$ and $g_{12}$ as identical while distinguishing $g_2$ and $g_3$, simply selecting a single ray is not sufficient.
+Opting for the diagonal ray enables us to treat $g_{11}$ and $g_{12}$ as the same, yet, it fails to differentiate between $g_2$ and $g_3$.
+On the other hand, selecting a different ray makes it difficult to treat $g_{11}$ and $g_{12}$ as equivalent.
+In \cite{kim2022exact}, a curved filtration approach was proposed.
 In this case, we address the classification problem by introducing a piecewise linear curve.
-The experimental setup is as follows: We generated 50 time-series data for each type.
+In practical classification problems, filtration ray learning can also classify the time-series.
+By slightly perturbing the diagonal ray, it is possible to train the classifier considering that $g_{11}$ and $g_{12}$ are similar, while $g_2$ and $g_3$ are different.
+The goal of the following experiment is to determine whether filtration curve learning can enhance classification accuracy compared to filtration ray learning or selecting a ray with prior knowledge without filtration learning.